sh1zen/wp-optimizer/README.md

 Speed up your website to better connect with your visitors.
 Properly compress images.
 Includes lazy load, optimize the database and so on.

 ## Installation
-Upload this plugin in the directory '/wp-content/plugins/' or download this from your WordPress admin panel.
+1. Upload this plugin in the directory '/wp-content/plugins/' or download this from your WordPress admin panel.
-Activate this plugin from the 'Plugin' menu inside WordPress.
+1. Activate this plugin from the 'Plugin' menu inside WordPress.
+1. Go to the new tab "WP Optimizer to view all options"

-## Upgrade Notice
+## FAQ
-In the next releases will be introduced tons of new features.
+* What to do if I run in some issues after upgrade?

+  Deactivate the plugin and reactivate it, if this doesn't work try to uninstall and install again the plugin.
+That should work!

 ## Roadmap
-* FAQ
 * Support for custom image optimization quality
 * Enable better database management ( backup, specific optimizations, ...)
 * Enable HTML.
 JavaScript, CSS optimization

 ## Changelog
+##### 1.1.3
+* improved loading time and memory usage
+* improved core

+##### 1.1.2
+* added multilingual support
+* added modules support
+* build a better ui for setting page

+##### 1.1.1
+* added uninstall cleanup procedure
+* added settings page

-#### 1.1.0
+##### 1.1.0
 * code restructured
 * minor fixes

-#### 1.0.0
+##### 1.0.0
 * Initial release